mschmidty/bio_notes/r/_posts/2018-12-11-classifying_high_res_aerial_images_part2.md

 * Soils data
 * Elevation type data (slope, flow direction, terrain roughness, etc. )
 * Landfire data, which is essentially landsat data that has been classified.

+But if this process is going to scale to the rest of the state, the datasources that I use need to be available to everyone.

 ## Scripts